Brazilian War of Independence: Start of the war

 The remote and sparsely populated northern provinces of Pará and Maranhão declared loyalty to Portugal.
 Pernambuco was in favor of independence, but in Bahia there was no consensus among the population.
 By the war's end, Bahia would see the most extensive combat throughout the conflict, but at this time its influence was paramount to the Portuguese effort for securing political interests in surrounding regions.
 While Portuguese forces were able to stop the local militias in certain cities, including Salvador, Montevideo and São Luís, they failed to defeat the militias in most of the other cities and proved ineffective against the guerrilla forces in the rural areas of the country.

 Supporters of Brazilian Independence created and enlarged the Brazilian Army Navy by forced enlistment of citizens, foreign immigrants and mercenaries.
 They enlisted Brazilian slaves into militias and also freed slaves in order to enlist them in the army and the navy.

 By 1823, the Brazilian Army had grown, replacing its early losses in terms of both personnel and supplies.
 The remaining Portuguese forces, already on the defensive, were rapidly running out of both manpower and supplies.
 Outnumbered across a vast territory, the Portuguese were forced to restrict their sphere of action to the provincial capitals along the shore that represented the country's strategic sea ports, including Belém, Montevideo, Salvador and São Luís.

+Flag of the Empire of Brazil at the proclamation of independence.